mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 Making use of GitHub API to build an app that displays the profile of a github user when you type their name or username;
 # 12 - Random Quote Generator
 To show random quotes, I used a free API named quotable https://quotable.io/random using the quotable API I fetched the random quotes and showed them on the Quote App.
 With speech functionality and twitter share button
+# 13 - Password Show Hide
+Using show hide eye button you can see there is a password field with the password.
+When you entered some password in that field hey will be hidden by default, when you click on that eye icon the characters will be displayed in plain text format.